You Make the Design

 “Yes, and more time designing exceptional web and mobile sites, awesome apps and intranets sounded great, but how?” he asked.

 Design work without the hassle of content-related concerns.
 Sounds off-the-hook, right?

 Truth is, there’s a way for designers like Tim to get started on this path today.

-The Best Way for Designers to Handle Content Concerns in 2017: Copywriters Who Understand Content Strategy
+The Best Way for Designers to Handle Content Concerns: Copywriters Who Understand Content Strategy

 I’m not superhuman and don’t pretend to be.
 I’m just someone willing to roll up his sleeves and perform the due diligence necessary to produce effective content strategy, information architecture and content creation—content that actually gets read and shared!